susovanpatra00/Machine-Learning-Projects/Loan Prediction/README.md

 # Loan Prediction

 This repository contains code for predicting loan approval based on various features of loan applicants.
-The dataset used for this analysis is `Loan_train.csv`.
+The dataset used for this analysis is [Loan Prediction Problem Dataset](https://www.kaggle.com/datasets/altruistdelhite04/loan-prediction-problem-dataset).

 ## Problem Statement